nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Command     | Result
 ----------- |---------------------------------------------------
-`search n/eliza s/woodlands t/math`| displays a list of students whose name is `Eliza`, students who are studying in `woodlands primary school`, and students with `math` subject
+`search n/eliza s/woodlands t/math`| displays a list of students whose name is `Eliza`, students who are studying in `woodlands primary school`, and students taking the subject `math`
-`search n/patrick lim` | displays a list of students whose names are `Patrick Lim` and `Lim Zi Ying` `search s/woodlands` | displays a list of students studying in `woodlands primary school` and `woodlands secondary school` `search s/raffles hwa` | displays a list of students studying in `Raffles Institution` and `Hwa chong institution` `search t/chem` | displays a list of students with the subject `chem` `search t/chem math` | displays a list of students with the subject `chem` or with the subject `math` or with both.
+`search n/patrick lim` | displays a list of students whose names are `Patrick Lim` and `Lim Zi Ying` `search s/woodlands` | displays a list of students studying in `woodlands primary school` and `woodlands secondary school` `search s/raffles hwa` | displays a list of students studying in `Raffles Institution` and `Hwa chong institution` `search t/chem` | displays a list of students taking the subject `chem` `search t/chem math` | displays a list of students taking the subjects `chem` or `math` or both.

 <a class="md-btn md-btn-outline" href="#table-of-contents"> Back to Table of Contents </a>